Scuba Diving Saba and St Kitts

 Above water, in St Kitts, you can see the old colonial fortresses and underwater the wrecks and cannons carry on the military theme.
 Diving in St Kitts from a dive boat, onto beautiful fringing reefs with long finger ridges and some beautiful shipwrecks to be explored.

-Caribbean diving is easy with little to no currents, and dive sites are open to all levels of certified divers, a padi instructor is available for con ed.
+Scuba diving in Saba and St Kitts is easy with little to no currents.
+Dive sites are open to all levels of certified divers, a padi instructor is available for con ed.
 The shallow reefs are ideal for snorkelling, meaning non-diving partners can easily enjoy the cruises with snorkelling and other land activities.

 Take a look at the Liveaboard Cruise options below.